-- Declining energy market prices and rising production costs have made power produced by the plant more expensive than competing sources. - Market trends are not likely to change, leaving the plant's financial viability in doubt regardless of who owns it. - The subsidized cost of keeping the plant running from mid-2017 through the end of 2019 will total about \$414 million.
-A five-year bailout plan through mid-2022, as has been suggested, would cost \$740 million to \$1 billion.
-Keeping it running until 2030 would require subsidies of \$1.4 billion to \$2.4 billion.
+- Declining energy market prices and rising production costs have made power produced by the plant more expensive than competing sources. - Market trends are not likely to change, leaving the plant's financial viability in doubt regardless of who owns it. - Any owner of NGS seeking to run the plant from 2020-2025 faces a potential financial loss of \$780 million to \$2.3 billion, depending on how many units continue to operate.
+Keeping the plant open from 2020-2030 could lead to a loss of \$1.25 billion to \$3.8 billion. - Middle River Power ended its bid to purchase NGS due in part to having found no customers willing to commit to buying large amounts of power from the plant.
+Any other owner would face the same problem.